• Free shipping on all orders

 Once upon a time, the Rex Rabbit was an incredibly expensive investment, costing a reported $1,500 in the 1930s.
 However, their popularity means that there is a much greater supply, and with greater supply has come reduced costs.
 Modern rabbit enthusiasts can pay as little as $25 for a Rex.
 However, some species of Rex Rabbit do cost more.
 The Mini Rex, for example, can cost anywhere from $50 to $250, according to age and whether the rabbit is a pet or show standard.
 Rabbits are social animals, which means that most experts encourage owners to keep at least two.

 As with most pets, the cost of purchasing the animal is only a fraction of the total amount that the owner will spend on the animal throughout its life.
 You will also need to factor in the cost of buying a hutch and run, as well as other equipment.
 And ongoing costs include food, treats, and even toys.
-You will also likely have some veterinary costs to cover throughout a Rex Rabbit’s lifetime, although they aren’t known for being especially prone to illness.
+You will also likely have some veterinary costs to cover throughout a Rex Rabbit’s lifetime, although they are not known for being especially prone to illness.

 Initial costs will amount to around $100 to $500, with ongoing costs around $40 and $100 per month for a single rabbit.